JoeGruffins/dcrkeystoneprop/prop.md

 On top of that we will want a buffer for the unexpected, testing, and bug fixes.

+# Who

+To be done by any decred contractors.
+Those that have shown interest are warrior, martonp, philemon, the cryptopower devs, and I.

 # Work

 We anticipate costs in the range of **90k USD**.